pneff93/csfle/hashicorp/README.md

 ```

 Make sure all environment variables as mentioned above are defined.
-Then we continuously produce data with the encryption (the topic `csfle-test` needs to be created before) by executing
+Then we continuously produce data encrypted data (the topic `csfle-test` needs to be created before) by executing
 ```
 ./gradlew run
 ```